Subnautica: Development

 Subnautica was announced by Unknown Worlds Entertainment on December 17, 2013, with Charlie Cleveland as the director and lead gameplay programmer, and Hugh Jeremy as the producer.
 The music is composed by Simon Chylinski.

 Cleveland was heavily inspired by Minecraft, which he noted "transformed the game industry" and "threw away all traditional challenge oriented and progression oriented games".
 The release of Minecraft overlapped with Unknown Worlds releasing Natural Selection 2.
 Feeling exhausted, the team wanted to try something new and decided to make such a game.
 Other influences included scuba diving, the filmography of James Cameron, and "just the feeling of exploring the deep, dark, alternately beautiful and terrible, ocean depths.
-Feeling like I’m an explorer, almost an astronaut, not knowing what I’ll find".
+Feeling like I'm an explorer, almost an astronaut, not knowing what I'll find".
 Cleveland did not initially view it as a survival game but as an exploration game.
-The team was also motivated by the Sandy Hook school shooting to make a non-violent game without guns.
+The team was motivated by the Sandy Hook Elementary School shooting to make a non-violent game without lethal guns.

 The development team opted to use the Unity engine rather than Spark, the engine used for the company's previous game, Natural Selection 2.
 Subnautica producer Hugh Jeremy justified this decision because of the different demands that the game places on the engine, and "because [the team] does not include people working on Spark, it's not appropriate for Subnautica to use Spark.
 By using Unity for Subnautica, Spark can continue to develop in certain directions, while Subnautica develops in others.
 To use Spark for Subnautica would be like trying to fit a square peg in a round hole."